NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

-# Lab 03: Analyze images in the Microsoft Foundry portal
+# Lab: Analyze images in the Microsoft Foundry portal

 ## Lab overview